2932 Senior Behavioral Health Clinician - Primary Care Section

 - Creates, in collaboration with other PCHC Team Supervisors, clinical scripts for staff engaging in behavioral health integration at a primary care clinic;

-- Shadows supervisees with patients and provides feedback and coaching based on clinical and documentation training needs, as necessary;
+- Shadows supervisees with patients, and provide them with feedback and coaching based on clinical and documentation training needs, as necessary;

-- Reviews licensed supervisees’ chart notes and provides feedback and coaching based on training needs when necessary, as necessary;
+- Reviews licensed supervisees’ chart notes , and provide them with feedback and coaching based on training needs, as necessary;

-- Identifies annual departmental program goals, in collaboration with the PCBH Leadership Team; identifies professional development goals for supervisees’ growth; creates and monitors performance development plans with supervisees;
+- Identifies annual departmental program goals in collaboration with the PCBH Leadership Team; develops, with supervisees, professional development goals for supervisees’ growth; creates and monitors performance development plans with supervisees;

-- Works with the Director of PCBH and PCBH health center leadership in: program strategic planning; monitoring and reporting on progress in meeting program targets, including Quality Improvement behavioral health integration goals;
+- Works with the Director of PCBH and PCBH leadership in: program strategic planning and monitoring and reporting of progress in meeting program targets including Quality Improvement behavioral health integration goals;

 - Possession of a valid Licensed Clinical Social Worker (LCSW) license issued by the California Board of Behavioral Sciences (BBS); OR